erikd/hjsmin/README.markdown

 Changes
 -------

+0.1.1 - Fixed problem with missing space after 'new' keyword, in issue #8.

 0.1.0 - Major update to work with language-javascript 0.5.1.
 All changes should be internal.
         Update of build process to make use of Cabal testing support, and Travis CI.